 (It’s weird being referred to by my surname again, by the way.
 Reminds me of being back at all-boys grammar school.)

 So there we go.
-Trapped In The Bargain Basement is out now in both print and digital and below should be a rank of buttons to help you buy it.
+Trapped In The Bargain Basement is out now in both print and digital and on this page should be a rank of buttons to help you buy it.
 Enjoy!